Jungle Boy (1998 film)

-Jungle Boy (1998) is a family adventure film produced by Damian Lee (who co-wrote the film with John Lawson) and directed by Allan Goldstein.
+Jungle Boy is a 1998 Canadian family adventure film produced by Damian Lee (who co-wrote the film with John Lawson) and directed by Allan Goldstein.
 The film stars David Fox, Lea Moreno, Jeremy Roberts, and introducing Asif Mohammed Seth as Krishna.

 Plot

-This film is narrated by Professor John Gellar as he starts off by stating that during a celebration of the jungle spirit Deva in what is supposedly India (even though the area is still ruled by a king) with the celebration held by Rajah Singh, a boy named Suresh disappears into the forest.
+Professor John Gellar (who is the narrator) recalls a celebration of the jungle spirit Deva, held by Rajah Singh in what is supposedly India (even though the area is still ruled by a king).
+A human boy named Suresh disappears into the forest.
 His mother Prema wants to search for him, but is told it is too dangerous.
-Suresh is rescued from Sabre the leopard by the elephant Bono and the monkey Mantoo, and he is given the ability to communicate with the animals.
+Suresh is rescued from Sabre the Leopard by Bono the elephant, keeper of the jungle law and Mantoo the Monkey, and Devs gives him the ability to communicate with the animals for his good heart.
 Bono informs the animals present that Sabre has hunted on the Night of Deva and for Sabre to be brought to him.
-When Sabre appears and Bono scolds him for violating the no hunting rule that occurs on the Night of Deva, Sabre states that he will come for the boy when he is old enough to defend himself.
+When Sabre appears and Bono scolds him for violating the no hunting law that occurs on the Night of Deva, Sabre states that he will come for the boy when he is old enough to defend himself.
 Suresh is named "Manling" and raised by the forest creatures where Bono ends up training the Manling to defend himself when it comes to the day when he has to fight Sabre.